 Now a full time author/columnist/speaker/podcast host, Danny toils away in his offices (coffee shops and bars) all day until it is time to grab Sam from daycare and AJ from elementary school.
 Then he switches hats and practices some immersive adulting.
 The toddler is, at time of writing, still alive; and the 11-year-old has yet to fail out of 5th grade, so…basically everything is going fine on that front.

-As for all the obligatory professional, resume stuff: he is a retired US Army officer, and contributing editor at Antiwar.com.
+As for all the obligatory professional, resume stuff: he is a retired US Army officer, director of the new Eisenhower Media Network (EMN), senior fellow at the Center for International Policy (CIP), and contributing editor at Antiwar.com.
 His work has appeared in the LA Times, NY Times, The Nation, HuffPost, The Hill, Salon, BuzzFeed News, Tom Dispatch and Truthdig.com, among other publications.
 He also does significant work, mainly policy and historical reports, for the Future of Freedom Foundation (FFF) think-tank.
 Danny was previously a distance fellow for the Defense Priorities think tank.
 He makes regular appearances on the Rick Sanchez show (RT), the Real News Network, Zero Hour with RJ Escow, and dozens of podcasts and nationwide radio stations.
 He is also the co-host of the Fortress on a Hill podcast.

 He was recently selected as the 2019 Lannan Foundation cultural freedom fellow.
 He is the author of a memoir and critical analysis of the Iraq War, Ghostriders of Baghdad: Soldiers, Civilians, and the Myth of the Surge.
 He has a forthcoming book on the history of the United States, and another, Patriotic Dissent, will be released in September 2020 and is available for pre-order on Amazon.
 He is a member of several activist organizations, including Veterans for Peace and About Face: Veterans against the War.
 Follow him on Twitter at@SkepticalVet.